Frequently Asked Questions

 Evaluating and assessing community engagement programs

-Immersive training for selected 2019 Ambassadors will be held on Aug.
-26-28.
-Please hold these entire days on your schedule.
+Immersive training for selected 2020 Ambassadors is TBD.
 If you have a scheduling conflict, but still plan to apply, please email Colby Sim.
 Training elements will continue throughout the academic year at regular meetings.

 All Department of Community Service professional staff will be involved in all aspects of the Selection process, from reviewing applications to conducting interviews with finalists.
 Lucas Malo (Director) and Colby Sim (Community Service Specialist) will take the lead on coordinating the Community Engagement Ambassador Program, including facilitating the leadership development components on this program.